CMSgov/bcda-static-site/src/_pages/v3/how-to-migrate-v3.md

 Because the v3 `ExplanationOfBenefit` FHIR ID will not match the v2 `ExplanationOfBenefit` or `Claim`/`ClaimResponse` FHIR IDs, in order to match a v3 claim to a claim you already have in your database, the best way is to use the claim control number.

 Because each version of a claim will have a unique claim ID, you should avoid using the unique claim ID to track a claim across versions, or even within a version across the adjudication journey.
 Instead, use the claim control number.
-It is the identifier where the system is [https://bluebutton.cms.gov/identifiers/CLM-CNTL-NUM](https://bluebutton.cms.gov/identifiers/CLM-CNTL-NUM).
+It is the identifier where the `identifier.system` equals [https://bluebutton.cms.gov/identifiers/CLM-CNTL-NUM](https://bluebutton.cms.gov/identifiers/CLM-CNTL-NUM).

 Example `ExplanationOfBenefit.identifier` element: